MJKWoolnough/tvdb/README.md

 }
 ```

-Actor represents all of the information about an actor in a show
+Actor represents all of the information about an actor in a show.

 #### type Auth